 a raw empanada

-If you’ve ever had Puerto Rican cuisine, you know how special empanadillas are.
+If you’ve ever had Latin American or Puerto Rican cuisine, you know how special empanadas are.

-This 5 ingredient empanada dough is super easy to make and so fun to roll out and fill with whatever you’re craving (like these apple pie stuffed empanadas)!
+My family’s recipe for empanada dough is super easy to make and so much fun to roll out and fill with whatever you’re craving.

 empanadas on a plate